Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/standard-responses.md

    * When an agent closes or rejects the chat.
    * When there is a technical error with the third-party agent system.
    * When the Platform fails to transfer the conversation to the agent.

+   * When there is a wait time for the agent to receive the chat.
+   * When an agent is unavailable to take the chat.
+   * When an agent closes or rejects the chat.
+   * When there is a technical error with the third-party agent system.
+   * When the Platform fails to transfer the conversation to the agent.
    </td>
   </tr>
   <tr>